openlibrary/openlibrary/README.md

 catalog, building towards a web page for every book ever published.
 It is a project of the [Internet Archive](https://archive.org).

-**UPDATE: The codebase has moved to https://github.com/internetarchive/openlibrary**
+**UPDATE: The codebase is being maintained at https://github.com/internetarchive/openlibrary**